AnonKryptiQuz/AnonKryptiQuz/README.md

 # Welcome to AnonKryptiQuz's GitHub!

-I'm **AnonKryptiQuz**, a passionate hacker and cybersecurity enthusiast dedicated to advancing digital security.
+I'm **AnonKryptiQuz**, an anonymous hacker and cybersecurity enthusiast dedicated to advancing digital security.
 I focus on finding vulnerabilities, creating innovative exploit tools, and analyzing systems to understand better and challenge the complex world of security.
 I aim to identify weaknesses, improve my skills, and help others strengthen their defences.

 ---